knapsy/knapsy.github.io/source/_posts/2014-10-16-knock-knock-vm-walkthrough.markdown

 Core dump(ster) diving
 ----------------------

 Since now we have a normal shell, we can do regular stuff.
-First thing that stands out if ```tfc``` binary with SUID bit set!
+First thing that stands out is ```tfc``` binary with SUID bit set!
 We may be able to get our root through there.

 ```
 jason@knockknock:~$ ls -al